Search term

 — searches for (1+1)=2\\(1\\+1\\)\\=2

-- the same query but when sent as JSON
+— same query in JSON

 Boolean Operators